The Year In Review

 •How the heart creates spiraling vortexes of blood to sort and transport blood throughout the body.

 •How emotions and personality are stored with the organs, particularly the heart.

 •One of Luc Montagier’s final papers and digital biology.

 •Biophotons and mitogenic radiation.

 •Common complications of surgery and ways to avoid them.

 •How various vaccines cause autoimmunity.

-•The major issues with commonly prescribed pharmaceuticals (e.g., statins, proton pump inhibitors, anti-depressants, steroids, antipsychotics, fluoroquinolones, Lupron, gadolinium contrast, and Accutane).
+•The major issues with commonly prescribed pharmaceuticals (e.g., NSAIDs like ibuprofen, proton pump inhibitors, anti-depressants, steroids, antipsychotics, fluoroquinolones, Lupron, gadolinium contrast, and Accutane).

 •The adverse health effects of EMFs and ways they can be mitigated.

 •Lots of things relating to cancer.